 NZ Migration Help has put together one of the best New Zealand immigration teams in our Auckland office.
 Our immigration experts have many years of experience in helping our clients overcome all sorts of complicated immigration problems to succeed in their visa and immigration goals.
-Book a free consultation to discuss your predicament, and let our licensed immigration advisers help you out.
+Book a consultation to discuss your predicament, and let our licensed immigration advisers help you out.

 Potentially Prejudicial Information or PPI letters are issued by the New Zealand immigration officer handling your visa application when they find something that may harm your visa outcome.
 Respond clearly and timely.